Shahzaib-Iqbal-1057/Uno-Game/README.md

 npm run dev
 ```

-This will start the game at localhost:5173, open is browser and check it out!
+This will start the game at localhost:5173, open in browser and check it out!